mentionbenjamin/W5PROJECT_week_planner/README.md

 # Track Yo'self

 ## Synopsis
-Built a spending tracker web application with an animated UI.

-## Deadline
-6 days, followed by a presentation on the final day.
+Built a spending tracker web application with an animated UI in 6 days, followed by a presentation on the final day.

 ## Built with
 * Ruby
 * Sinatra
+* HTML
-* HTML/CSS
+* CSS
 * postgreSQL

 ## Installing